Roger Hadfield Ogden Honors College

 The Roger Hadfield Ogden Honors College is an academic community at Louisiana State University.
 Housed in the heritage-listed French House, it was founded in 1992 as the LSU Honors College, and renamed in December 2014.
-The college primarily admits the top 10% of incoming LSU freshmen, and provides its students with a curriculum of seminar classes, mentoring relationships with faculty, and opportunities for undergraduate research, culminating in the Honors Thesis.
+The college provides its students with a curriculum of seminar classes, mentoring relationships with faculty, and opportunities for undergraduate research, culminating in the Honors Thesis.

 History and setting

 Honors education at LSU began in 1967 when professors Charles Bigger and Edward Henderson coordinated and developed a series of team-taught collaborative courses that remain the academic core of the Honors curriculum at LSU.
 In 1992, the LSU Board of Supervisors approved the transformation of the honors program at the University into the LSU Honors College.
 Bill Seay served as the College's first and only dean until 2003 when Nancy Clark assumed the role.
 The third and current dean is Dr. Jonathan H. Earle, who joined the university in 2014.
 The Honors College was initially located in the Old President's House on Highland Road.
 Comprising the French House, the Laville Honors House residence hall, and the 459 Dining Commons, this complete "campus within a campus" distinguishes the Ogden Honors College as one of the few honors institutions in the country with a dedicated campus specifically for the honors student body.

 In December 2014, LSU announced that they had received a $12 million investment from alumnus Roger Ogden, the largest unrestricted endowed gift in LSU history.
 Shortly after, the LSU Board of Supervisors approved the renaming of the LSU Honors College in honor of Ogden's late father and son.